-A new terminal next to the HS2 Station could create a unique multi-modal interchange, co-locating high speed rail with air, road, bus, rapid transit and other transport modes.
-Uniquely, this option builds on top of HS2 and would create the potential to enhance the scale of office, industrial retail/leisure and hotel uses within The Hub.
+A new combined terminal with the HS2 Station could create a unique multi-modal interchange, co-locating high speed rail with air, road, bus, rapid transit and other transport modes.
+Uniquely, this option builds on top of HS2 and would create the potential to enhance the scale of office, industrial retail/leisure and hotel uses within the Hub.